 Find out about the thymus gland, thymoma and thymic carcinoma.

-Most thymus tumours are in the front of the chest but more rarely, they develop in the neck.
+90 out of 100 (90%) thymus tumours are in the front of the chest but rarely they might develop in the neck.

 Thymomas are generally slow growing tumours found most often in people between the ages of 40 and 60.